ROBERT SIEGEL, HOST:

 UNIDENTIFIED MAN: The steel plant of today is usually a self-contained unit.

 GONZALES: Newsreel footage celebrates the role of Bethlehem Steel in making the United States an industrial powerhouse.
 Back in 1915, Bethlehem Steel was one of the first American companies to offer free English classes to its diverse immigrant workforce - Czechs, Slovaks, Hungarians and Poles.
-Jenny Murray directs the New American Workforce project.
+Jennie Murray directs the New American Workforce project.

-JENNY MURRAY: So 100 years later, we've used that inspiration to think about what employers could be doing at the worksite to assist their immigrant employees into better integration into the worksite, into the culture and into our country.
+JENNIE MURRAY: So 100 years later, we've used that inspiration to think about what employers could be doing at the worksite to assist their immigrant employees into better integration into the worksite, into the culture and into our country.

 GONZALES: But there are still barriers to becoming a citizen such as the application fee, a lack of confidence speaking English or lingering ties to the home country.
 On the other hand, naturalized citizens tend to make more money than noncitizens, says Murray.
 And what the employer gets in return is a dedicated and loyal employee.